OpenEvalProject/evals/manuscripts/elife-61082/v2/manuscript.md

 We apply a similar process to the derivation of the randomly generated peak age signatures.
 The difference is that we assume the main types of mutations are now seven: [C>T]G, [C>T]H, C>A, C>G, T>A, T>C, and T>G, due to the fact that we need to have [C>T]G as one of the features, since that is the peak obtained from prior-knowledge.
 Among the 30 signature candidates, the ‘aging single peak signature’ is then the distribution with the maximum proportion of [C>T]G substitutions.

-## Comparison of Alexandrov et al., randomly generated peak signatures, and SuperSigs
+### Comparison of Alexandrov et al., randomly generated peak signatures, and SuperSigs

 In order to compare the prediction accuracy (AUC) of all three sets of signatures (Alexandrov et al., single peak, and SuperSigs), we first apply the same prediction methodology that was previously used in Alexandrov et al. to determine the contribution of each signature in each patient: non-negative least squares (NNLS).

+More specifically, to determine in a given patient the respective proportional contributions (used as a score) Xi of each mutational signature i = 1,…, k, where a total of k signatures are present in that tissue, NNLS is applied to

+$$
+Y_{i}=A_{i1}X_{1}+A_{i2}X_{2}+…+A_{ik}X_{k}
+$$

-More specifically, to determine in a given patient the respective proportional contributions (used as a score) Xi of each mutational signature i = 1,…, k, where a total of k signatures are present in that tissue, NNLS is applied toYi= Ai1  X1+ Ai2  X2+…+ Aik  Xkthat is Y = AX in matrix form, where Yi is the total number of mutations of type i, and Aij is the relative frequency (for Alexandrov et al. and single peak signatures) or the difference in mean count (SuperSigs for age) or rate (SuperSigs for all other etiological factors) of mutation type i in the mutational signature j, across each one of the k signatures present in that tissue.
+that is Y = AX in matrix form, where Yi is the total number of mutations of type i, and Aij is the relative frequency (for Alexandrov et al. and single peak signatures) or the difference in mean count (SuperSigs for age) or rate (SuperSigs for all other etiological factors) of mutation type i in the mutational signature j, across each one of the k signatures present in that tissue.

 The performance of the various methodologies is presented in Figure 3, Figure 3—figure supplement 1, and Supplementary file 1.

 For Alexandrov et al. their Signature one was used for predicting age in one comparison (Figure 3b), and the combination of the ‘clock-wise’ unsupervised Signatures 1 and 5 as determined in Alexandrov et al., 2015 was used in the other comparison.
 The specific combination of signatures used for Alexandrov et al. in predicting smoking status was instead determined by the specific combinations provided for each tissue in Alexandrov et al., 2016.
 The accuracies (AUC) of all predictions can be found in Supplementary file 1.

-## Comparison of cross-validated NMF versus SuperSigs
+### Comparison of cross-validated NMF versus SuperSigs

 It was not possible to cross-validate directly the unsupervised method of Alexandrov et al., 2013a, due to the fact that there are some manual or semi-automated steps in their signature creation, validation and association to the risk factors.
 For example, in their section ‘Samples and curation of freely available cancer data’ it is stated that: "All mutational signatures were clustered using unsupervised agglomerative hierarchical clustering and a threshold was selected to identify the set of consensus mutational signatures.
 Mis-clustering was avoided by manual examination (and whenever necessary re-assignment) of all signatures in all clusters.
 27 consensus mutational signatures were identified across the 30 cancer types."
 Thus, we chose to use the core methodology used in Alexandrov et al., which is non-negative matrix factorization (NMF) (Lee and Seung, 1999), and approximate their method in two alternative ways in order to perform cross-validation: (1) ‘BestNMF’ and (2) ‘MatchedNMF’, as described below.